Visit Support Centre Visit Support Centre Find a Distributor Find a Distributor Contact us Contact us

 When three spheres intersect, there are only two points common to all three spheres (one each side).

-At this point, you might recall hearing that GPS only needs three satellites in order to generate a position measurement.
+At this point, you might recall hearing that the global positioning system only needs three satellites in order to generate a position measurement.
 This statement is both right and wrong.
 It’s clear from the image above that in order to use trilateration to arrive at a single point, a fourth sphere is required (to show us which point is the correct one).
 However, as GPS uses an Earth centred, Earth fixed coordinate system, one of the points can be ruled out immediately as it would be well outside Earth’s atmosphere.
 The other point must, therefore, be the correct one.

 So GPS can generate a position measurement using only three satellites, but in order to do that, its internal clock must be accurate otherwise it can’t calculate the distance properly.
 And correcting the internal clock requires four satellites!
 That’s why the statement was both right and wrong.
 As long as the system has used four satellites to correct its internal clock, it can drop back to only three satellites and still make a position estimate—it just can’t do it forever.

-To fully answer the question, What is GNSS?‘ we could now discuss GPS position measurements that are based only on the C/A code – ie. Standard Positioning Service (SPS).
+To fully answer the question, What is GNSS? we could now discuss GPS position measurements that are based only on the C/A code – ie. Standard Positioning Service (SPS).

 return to top